ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 When stopping a container, its filesystem and configuration is kept.

 Containers are attached to the images from which they were instantiated.
-If the image file to be used has been changed, you will have to create a new container from the new image file.
+If the image file to be used has changed (a new version was released), you will have to create a new container from the new image file to use it.

 ### Deleting containers